stoyicker/ivv/README.md

 # Architecture
-This app is split follows a 'feature' split, with three features:
+This app is split follows a 'feature' split, with two features (not really, one of them is just the app entry point):
 * `_splash`, for the splash screen.
 * `_list`, for the item list.

-* `_detail`, for the item detail.
+`_splash` hardly has any code, not much architecture to see here.

-Both `_list` and `_detail` are built upon a Redux-like architecture, where the UI reacts to a source of truth which is updated by UI actions.
+`_list` is built upon a Redux-like architecture, where the UI reacts to a source of truth which is updated by UI actions.
 This allows for a highly scalable development with very low coupling which favors not only maintainability, but also popular practises such as flavoring, features toggles and dynamic delivery.

-As a trade-off, due to Dagger limitations when it comes to cross-module dependencies, there's a little bit of code duplication, but it should be quite feasible to refactor away with a bit more time.
+As a trade-off, due to Dagger limitations when it comes to cross-module dependencies, there would be a little bit of code duplication if we were to scale straight-up from this (the schedulers and network modules, which are currently present in `_list`), but it should be quite feasible to refactor away into a pre-compiled binary (which will solve the aforementioned issues with Dagger) before adding more feature modules.

-Finally, the app is built in to follow general user expectations:
+Finally, the app is built to follow general user expectations:
 * If started offline, content will be immediately fetched after the user goes back offline (if the app is open).
 * Upon rotation (or overall configuration change) no network traffic occurs.